valhuber/Logic-Bank/README.md

 - **Manageable:** develop and debug your rules in IDEs, manage them in SCS systems (such as `git`), using existing procedures

-Since transaction logic is a significant aspect of development, Logic Bank can return meaningful savings in time and cost.
+Since transaction logic is nearly half of most database systems, and rules automate in excess of 95% of the logic, Logic Bank can return meaningful savings in time and cost.
 [**See the Logic Bank Overview**](../../wiki/Home) for more on the Business Case, and a detailed walk-through.